-The desert soils occur in western Rajasthan, Saurashtra, Kutchchh, western Haryana and southern Punjab.
+Desert soils are found in western Rajasthan, Saurashtra, Kutchchh, western Haryana and southern Punjab.

 The occurrence of these soils is related to the desert and semi-desertic conditions and is defined by the absence of water availability for six months.

-The soil is sandy to gravelly with poor organic matter, low humus contents, infrequent rainfall, low moisture and long drought season.
+Because of poor organic matter, low humus contents, infrequent rainfall, low moisture and long drought season the soil is sandy.

 The soils exhibit poorly developed horizons.